PyMVPA/PyMVPA/doc/source/tutorial_sensitivity.rst

 -------------

-We have seen that sensitivity analyses are a useful approach to localize information that is less contraint and less demanding than a searchlight analysis.
+We have seen that sensitivity analyses are a useful approach to localize information that is less constrained and less demanding than a searchlight analysis.
 Specifically, we can use it to discover signals that are distributed throughout the whole set of features (e.g. the full brain), but we could also perform an ROI-based analysis with it.
-It is less computantionally demanding as we only train the classifier on one set of features and not thousands, which results in a significant reduction of required CPU time.
+It is less computationally demanding as we only train the classifier on one set of features and not thousands, which results in a significant reduction of required CPU time.